 To start with, I always praise companies for disclosing their test reports.
 In my experience, however, it happens rarely because many companies keep their test results a secret.
 One of the companies that discloses its test reports is GreenPan.
 For that reason, if you absolutely must use non-stick cookware, I suggest choosing GreenPan.
 In other words, in the debate of GreenPan vs Always Pan, GreenPan wins, in my opinion.
 However, I am still not fully comfortable with their products, especially in the light of a recent class action lawsuit.
 To learn more about GreenPan and the lawsuit, visit my post about GreenPan Non-Stick Cookware.

 As for Our Place, they admitted sending their non-stick coating to an independent 3rd-party lab to be tested using rigorous FDA accepted methodologies.
-Nonetheless, they refused to disclose the test results, which I interpret as lack of transparency.
+Nonetheless, at first, they refused to disclose the test results, which I interpreted as lack of transparency.

 In their defense, however, they did say that they were considering disclosing their test reports in the near future.
-I highly recommend that you contact Our Place Always Pan, too.
+(And I encouraged you to contact them, too.)

-Why it is important to ask questions of ceramic non-stick cookware manufacturers
+If we want to see positive changes, it is important to ask questions of ceramic non-stick cookware manufacturers.

 Actually, it is important to ask questions of all manufacturers, not only those that claim to make healthy cookware.
 In my multi-year experience as a full-time product researcher, I have seen many positive changes.
 For example, many baby wipes used to contain formaldehyde-releasing preservatives.
 Recently, though, I have seen hardly any baby wipes with formaldehyde-releasers.
 To learn more about that and the Kirkland Signature baby wipes, click here.